 Tie Rod Replacement Cost

-How much does it cost to fix a tie rod?
-In general, the driver has to pay about $100 to $400 for a full-service tie rod replacement; this range is applied to both inner and outer tie rod replacement cost.
+In general, the driver has to pay about $100 to $400 for a full-service tie rod replacement; this range is applied to both inner and outer tie rod replacement costs.
 The price is dependent on the rod quality and the mechanic’s competence.

 A tie rod will cost about $40 to $120 regardless of the outer or inner part.
 However, there is a big gap between the labor price of inner rod replacement and outer rod replacement.